-English grammar exercises and activities for practicing Complex object.
+English grammar exercises and activities for practicing a Complex object.
 All exercises include answer keys.

 So, let’s practice.